Sagebox/Sagebox-rs/README.md

 ## Designed to stay out of the way of your code

-Sagebox can be added to existing Rust code without changing its structure or setup—and you don’t need to write a “Sagebox program” to start using it.
+Sagebox can be added to existing Rust code without changing its structure or setup, and you don’t need to write or orient your code a “Sagebox program” to start using it.
 It works with native Rust types (like `i32`, `f32`, `(i32,i32)`) and integrates cleanly alongside other libraries, including other GUIs.

 <br />
 <br />